baijum/essential-go/sphinx/control-structures.rst

 Basic For
 ~~~~~~~~~

-As we have seen briefly in the Quickstart, the For control structure
+As we have seen briefly in the Quick Start, the For control structure
 helps to create loops to repeat certain actions.
 The For control
 structure has few syntax variants.